GadgetAngel/MAX31865-SKR-V1-4-GUIDE/README.md

 ```
 ### }

-Here is the wiring diagram for the Adafruit **MAX31865 with PT100 via Hardware SPI on EXP2 connector for the SKR V1.4 board**.
-To access the Hardware SPI lines for the SKR V1.4 board, you can use a **tap for the EXP2 flat ribbon cable** by using https://www.digikey.com/product-detail/en/te-connectivity-amp-connectors/1658622-1/AKC10B-ND/825411.
-If you use the tap, orient the clamp on connector so that it is in the same orientation as the one already installed on the end of the flat ribbon cable that gets plugged into the EXP2 socket of the SKR V1.4 board.
+Here is the wiring diagram for the Adafruit MAX31865 with PT100 via Hardware SPI on EXP2 connector for the SKR V1.4 board.
+To access the Hardware SPI lines for the SKR V1.4  board, you must use a tap for the EXP2 flat ribbon cable by using https://www.digikey.com/product-detail/en/te-connectivity-amp-connectors/1658622-1/AKC10B-ND/825411.
+Orient the clamp on connector so that it is in the same orientation as the one already installed on the end of the flat ribbon cable that gets plugged into the EXP2 socket of the SKR V1.4 board.
 This way you will be able to keep straight which PINs are which.
 I oriented mine to be upside down just like the connector that is already on the end that plugs into the EXP2 socket of the SKR V1.4 board.

-The other option you have to access the EXP2 SPI lines is to use the SPI1 header that is located on the SKR V1.4 board.
-Now all you need is one free I/O pin to specify the Chip Select for the MAX31865.

 You can click on the below image and the browser will download the .jpg file or you can click on this URL address: https://github.com/GadgetAngel/MAX31865-SKR-V1-4-GUIDE/blob/main/images/One%20PT100%20with%20One%20MAX31865%20boards%20in%20Hardware%20SPI%20with%20EXP2%20on%20SKR%20V1.4%20board%20_%20Wiring%20Diagram%20Part5.jpg